dotnet/spark/docs/coding-guidelines/add-types-to-SerDe.md

 Not every type has been implemented so if you need to use a type that isn't supported and you get the error "Type {0} not supported yet", you will need to implement the type.

 ## Steps to follow
+Please see the following E2E example of how the new type `DoubleArrayArray` is added to serialization and deserialization between CLR and JVM.

-### 1. Choose a new type identifier and add it to:
+### 1. Choose a new type identifier and add it in [PayloadHelper.cs](https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Interop/Ipc/PayloadHelper.cs) on CLR side

 https://github.com/dotnet/spark/blob/master/src/csharp/Microsoft.Spark/Interop/Ipc/PayloadHelper.cs#L20